How to Create a Link for Photos in Google Drive

 8. Click Done.

-If you want only specific people to open the photo, keep the file Restricted.
-Enter each recipient's email address in the sharing dialog and click Send.
+If you want only specific people to open the photos, keep the file Restricted and enter each recipient's email address in the sharing dialog.

 1. Open the Google Drive app.